dmdtutorials-com/ExtentionStoppR/README.md

 * Step 5: Whenever you reach the recovery page, press ` Reload + Power Button ` within 10 seconds.

-* Step 6: Once you are signed in, click on your extention and if nothing loads, (or it says that Javascript / The extention itself is disabled), it worked.
+* Step 6: Once you are signed in, Make sure you have NO TABS OPEN except chrome://newtab.

-* Step 7: Close the exploit's tab, and the extention's page.
+* Step 7: Click on your extention 1-3 times, see if it says it's disabled, or javascript isn't working.
+If it does continue to step 8, if it doesn't, retry the exploit.

 * Step 8: Ta-da!
 You just found out how bad ChromeOS is.